yigitkonur/vibecode-booster-mcp-kit/WORKING_EXAMPLE.md

 # Working Template Example

 This directory contains a template that needs to be customized before it can be used.
-The template includes placeholder values like `{{SERVICE_NAME}}` that need to be replaced with actual values.
+The template includes placeholder values like `JINA` that need to be replaced with actual values.

 ## Quick Start: Create a Working Example